 Importantly, things you can do for yourself are also identified in the plan.
 This is known as “self-management” – a key factor in managing chronic conditions and improving health outcomes.

-Our nurses often assist you and your GP to develop your GPMP.
+Our nurses often assist you and your independent GP to develop your GPMP.
 We provide a longer appointment with the nurse – this dedicates time to identify your personal health needs and create the best care plan for you.
-In the last part of this appointment, your GP will join you to complete the plan and sign it off.
-This plan will guide you and your GP in the management of your condition over time.
+In the last part of this appointment, your independent GP will join you to complete the plan and sign it off.
+This plan will guide you and your independent GP in the management of your condition over time.
 Any services or referrals you need will also be arranged at this time.